aleascript/resonance/index.md

 ## You define what can matter.

-What can become a Mise?
+What can become a Bet?

 What should never become one?